ZeekHuge/zeekhuge.github.io/content/post/ptp_blinky.md

 ### <u>Into the code</u>{#code}
 * For this post, we will dive into the PRU_gpioToggle/PRU_gpioToggle.c, PRU_gpioToggle/AM335x_PRU.cmd file and the deploy.sh script.
-We will get into the Makefile and the resource table in next post.
+We will get into the Makefile and the resource table in future post.

 ------------------------------------------------------